A Human’s Guide To Technical Interviews

 Remember, the purpose of asking them questions is not to look for a perfect answer, rather learn how they solve problems.
 As you’re exploring their strengths and weaknesses, be sure to ask some questions that are a bit outside their abilities.

-The goal here is not to fluster, but to see exactly how they handle failure.
+The goal here is not to see them fluster, but to observe how they handle failure.

 Do they admit they don’t understand?
 Do they ask for clarification?
 Are they able to reason through the problem?